Johnny Kidd & the Pirates: Unreleased album

 After the band's chart successes in 1963, a number of tracks were recorded in early 1964.
 Not much is known about how far a Johnny Kidd album progressed.
 Their then-current single release "Always and Ever" failed to get into the Top 40 and EMI, already handling a good number of successful acts, may have decided to progress it no further.
-"Shop Around" was the only track released at the time, on the B-side of the "Jealous Girl" single (HMV POP 1309) in June 1964.
-Others had to wait another twenty years before being released in mono and / or stereo on various compilation albums on the "See for Miles" label.
+"Shop Around" was the only track released at the time, on the B-side of the "Jealous Girl" single (His Master's Voice POP 1309) in June 1964.
+Others had to wait another twenty years before being released in mono and/or stereo on various compilation albums on the See for Miles label.